mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_lock_branch` - Whether the branch is locked

-Can set the branch as read-only.
+This rule allows you to set the branch as read-only.
 Users cannot push to the branch.

 ### Entity
 - `repository`